 a legal separation.
 While you can complete the necessary paperwork on

-the paperwork you submit is accurate and complete.
+to make sure the paperwork you submit is accurate and complete.

 The separation agreement must include

-all necessary factors into consideration.
+have taken all necessary factors into consideration.

 After the finalization of the initial paperwork, it will need to be served